Hilary Hahn: Journal

 Hahn's website includes a section titled "By Hilary."
 In a Strings Magazine interview, she said that the idea for her "Postcards from the Road" feature originated during an outreach visit to a third-grade class in upstate New York.
 The class was doing a geography project in which the students asked everyone they knew who was traveling to send postcards from the cities they were visiting to learn more about the world.
 She decided to participate after receiving a positive reaction to her suggestion that she take part.
 She enjoyed her first year's experience with the project so much that she decided to continue it on her new website.
 A few years later she expanded the postcards to a journal format.
 Journal entries usually include photographs from her tours and rehearsals.

 Personal life

-Since 2016, Hahn and her husband have lived in Cambridge, Massachusetts after having lived in New York City for several years.
+Since 2016, Hahn and her husband have lived in Cambridge, Massachusetts, after having lived in New York City for several years.
 They have two daughters.

-On September 1, 2019, she announced that she was taking a year-long sabbatical and would resume performing in the 2020–21 season.